Top 8 ERP Software Vendors

 Some users report performance issues, especially with large datasets

 Sage 300 is a business management software solution designed for small and medium-sized businesses.
 Critical program functionality includes support for accounting, sales, service, purchasing, and inventory management tasks.
-Sage 300 is available as legacy Sage 300 product and Sage 300c–a subscription-based version available via a web browser.
+Sage 300 is available as a legacy Sage 300 product, and Sage 300c–a subscription-based version available via a web browser.

 Top ERP Vendor: Epicor

-Epicor has been a leader in ERP systems for over 25 years, with a primary focus in manufacturing, distribution, retail and services industries.
-Like many enterprise software companies, they have their origins in financial accounting before beginning to integrate CRM tools into their packages.
+Epicor has been a leader in ERP systems for over 25 years, with a primary focus on manufacturing, distribution, retail, and services industries.
+Like many enterprise software companies, they originated in financial accounting before beginning to integrate CRM tools into their packages.
 Following acquisitions in the late 90s and early 2000s, Epicor transitioned into expanding its manufacturing capabilities.
 By 2005, Epicor Vantage 8.0 was released as their first manufacturing-focused option.

 Since 2006, Epicor has been a world leader in ERP software.
-All of their solutions provide a modular architecture, letting you customize which features are required and implemented without sacrificing the performance quality.
+All of their solutions provide a modular architecture, letting you customize which features are required and implement them without sacrificing the performance quality.

 Epicor has been making a strong push towards the utilization of the internet of things (IoT), mobile solutions (accessible via Apple iPhones and Android smartphones), and analytics and Big Data via integrated BI tools.